-Ganesh Festival is one of the biggest festivals of India.
+Ganesh Festival is one of the biggest festivals in India.
 It's a Hindu festival that reveres Lord Ganesha—fondly called Bappa.
 However, there is more to the LORD OF BEGINNINGS and DESTROYER OF OBSTACLES than intelligence and power.
 His legends offer lessons in compassion, gratitude, duty, righteousness, kindness, and forgiveness.
 Through the video, see what happens when a cup of tea … Continue reading Bappa Is Here To Give A Deep Message

-कर्मण्येवाधिकारस्ते मा फलेषु कदाचन | मा कर्मफलहेतुर्भूर्मा ते सङ्गोऽस्त्वकर्मणि | This is an extremely popular verse of the Bhagavad Gita, so much so that even most school children in India are familiar with it.
-It's the 47th verse of the second chapter.
-But what does it really mean?
-It offers deep insight into the proper spirit … Continue reading Do Your Duty, But Don’t Concern Yourself With The Results
+There is an extremely popular verse of the Bhagavad Gita on doing your duty.
+It's so much popular that even most school children in India are familiar with it.
+It's the 47th verse of the second chapter. कर्मण्येवाधिकारस्ते मा फलेषु कदाचन | मा कर्मफलहेतुर्भूर्मा ते सङ्गोऽस्त्वकर्मणि | The meaning of the verse It offers deep insight into … Continue reading Do Your Duty, But Don’t Concern Yourself With The Results

 Different cultures have a different representation of colors; especially black or white.
 Let's explore.
 People wear white in Hindu funeral, while people black in a Christian funeral.
 Indian babies have applied a black dot on the forehead to protect them from the evil eye, while a temple for home is built with white marble.
 Throughout the … Continue reading Can Black Or White Be Auspicious Or Inauspicious?

 The evil eye is a curse believed to be cast by an ill glare, usually given to a person when they are unaware.
-Many cultures believe that receiving the evil eye will cause misfortune or injury.
-I don't know about other cultures but I definitely have seen Indian parents tying black threads and applying a … Continue reading The Great Black Indian Dot: Protection Or Superstition?
+Many cultures believe that receiving the evil eye will cause misfortune and this can be avoided by a black dot.
+Origin of the black dot as a protection The evil eye is a curse … Continue reading The Great Black Indian Dot: Protection Or Superstition?

 Though the ordinary man looks upon death with dread and sadness, those who have gone before know it as a wondrous experience of peace and freedom.
 Every one of us is going to die someday, so there is no use in being afraid of death.
-You don’t feel miserable at the prospect of losing consciousness … Continue reading Understanding Death—The Vedic Way
+You don’t feel miserable at the prospect of losing consciousness … Continue reading Understanding Death The Vedic Way

 It's my strong belief that the Quran contains one of the best personal-development technologies in existence.
 Islam has all the tools we need to succeed and we must put them to use.
-The following lessons can transform our lives in profound ways: Every little thing matters: Anyone who does an atom’s weight of good will see it, and … Continue reading 5 Powerful Lessons From Quran
+The following lessons can transform our lives in profound ways!
+Every little thing matters Anyone who does an atom’s weight of good will see it, and … Continue reading 5 Powerful Lessons From Quran

 The phrase अहिंसा परमो धर्म, largely popularized by Mahatma Gandhi is repeated by many across the world to emphasize non-violence.
 The phrase was first used in the epic Mahabharata and means non-violence is the ultimate duty.
 But, this is the half-truth.
 The full phrase is: अहिंसा परमो धर्म: | धर्म हिंसा तथिव च | The second … Continue reading Non-Violence: The Half Truth

 I am reading a book on action and reincarnation.
 I got to know something very interesting.
 Sometimes, the soul not only is in a certain situation because of past actions but sometimes, it sacrifices to balance someone else's actions.
-This implies that it's not that only rich and healthy are spiritual and poor and ill are … Continue reading कर्म And Reincarnation
+This implies that it's not that only rich and healthy are spiritual and poor and ill are … Continue reading Karma And Reincarnation